 - herniated brain tissue that pushes into the ears or nose

-Surgery involves suturing — or stitching— any tear to prevent further CSF leakage.
+Surgery involves using grafts, and adhesives if necessary, to prevent further CSF leakage.

 The specific approach depends on the location of the tear.
-For example, if a tear is in dura mater at the front of the head and causes the fluid to leak through the nose, the neurosurgeon may perform an endoscopic repair.
+For example, if a tear is in dura mater at the front of the head and causes the fluid to leak through the nose, an otolaryngologist may perform an endoscopic repair.

-This is minimally invasive and involves inserting a thin, flexible tube called an endoscope through the nose, then passing tiny surgical tools through the tube to repair the tear.
+This is minimally invasive and involves inserting a tube called an endoscope through the nose, then passing tiny surgical tools through the tube to repair the tear.

 If a tear causes CSF to drain from the ears, a neurosurgeon will need to perform open surgery.
 This involves making an incision in the scalp.